reiserFSs/pgrpatcher/README.md

 ./pgr_apply_patches.py --dry-run
 ```

-You can also point it at another copied install directory:
+You can also point it at another copied install directory if you're using the Kuro Launcher version instead:

 ```bash
 ./pgr_apply_patches.py --root "/path/to/Punishing Gray Raven"